The impact of Solar magnetic field configurations on the production of gamma rays at the Solar disk: Mono Energetic simulation

 The most direct impact of the magnetic field structure on gamma-ray observables is the position of produced gamma-rays projected onto the solar surface.
 We calculate the production position in spherical coordinates and histogram the positions with an HEALPix schema \citep{Healpix}.

 In Fig.~\ref{fig:maps_all}, the place of the gamma-ray production is shown for all produced gamma-rays.
 The lowest energies (left column) show only very localized places at which the gamma-ray can be produced.
 Only the DQCS model predicts one more pronounced band in the southern hemisphere.
 It should be noted that the DQCS model has cylindrical symmetry.
 Therefore, no longitudinal effects are expected.
+These latitudinal stripes correspond to the open field originating from the intersection of the quadrupole loops (compare Fig.~\ref{fig:fields}).
 Also, the total number of events per pixel is quite low.
 A better description of the positional features would require simulations with higher statistics, which we leave for a dedicated study.

 In the intermediate energy (middle column of Fig.~\ref{fig:maps_all}) more substructures can be identified.
 In all magnetic field geometries, the solar poles show a strongly enhanced gamma-ray production.
 This is caused by the open field lines originating from the poles, which directly connect the lower layers of the atmosphere to the interplanetary medium.
 The GCRs arriving at the outer boundary of the corona at $r = 2.5 \, R_\odot$ are bound to these field lines and end in the polar caps.
 The DQCS field shows two bands at $|b|\approx 15^\circ$, originating from the quadrupole component of the field.
 The band in the southern hemisphere is stronger due to the impact of the current sheet.
 The solar minimum case of the PFSS models (CR 2224) shows a similar behaviour at the poles, but the edges are not as sharp compared to the DQCS case.
 In the central part of the solar disk, some more extended features can be seen.
 The more active cases of CR 2154 and 2157 show smaller hotspots at the polar caps connected to coronal holes.
 Also, the structures in the central disk are more filamentary and separated.
 While some larger structures, especially in the southern hemisphere, stay between the CR 2154 and 2157, most of the smaller features are uncorrelated.
 These behaviours are expected from the evolution over an 11-year solar cycle of coronal holes, where magnetic field lines are primarily open.
 During the solar minimum, the polar coronal holes are large and dominate the polar caps, while low-latitude coronal holes are minimal or even non-existent.
 During the solar maximum, the polar coronal holes shrink and eventually disappear at the peak of the cycle as the Sun’s global magnetic field reverses its polarities, while low-latitude coronal holes are numerous and evolve rapidly.
 This shows the critical role of varying solar magnetic field configuration in the solar disk gamma-ray production by the GCRs.